crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

   $ chain-maind keys add Default
 ```

 You should obtain an address with `tcro` prefix, e.g. `tcro1quw5r22pxy8znjtdkgqc65atrm3x5hg6vycm5n`.
-This will be the address for preforming transactions.
+This will be the address for performing transactions.

 ### Step 3-2.
 Obtain test token